starwolf0320/web3-interview-preparation/README.md

         A layer 1 network describes the underlying "main" blockchain that is the ultimately source of truth and is responsible for the settlement of transactions
       </li>
       <li>
         Layer 2 networks extend the functionality of their layer 1 counterpart.
 For example increase the transaction speed or lower transaction costs.
-A layer-2 solution is not a blockchain! (e.g Arbitrum for Ethereum)
+A layer 2 solution is not a blockchain! (e.g Arbitrum for Ethereum)
       </li>
       <li>
         Hint: Layer 1 solutions without scaling limitations usually don't need scaling solutions